 !!Tropes applying to this documentary are:

-* ArtisticLicenseBiology: Morgan admits that he practically never ate out before making the documentary, and that he almost never eats meat in his evening meals (his girlfriend is a vegan chef).
-It's inevitable that somebody who goes from this kind of diet to eating nothing but [=McDonalds=] will have a more extreme reaction than an average person who eats fast food in moderate amounts.
-If eating a Super Size Combo made ''everyone'' vomit, do you think they would keep offering it?
+** Morgan admits that he practically never ate out before making the documentary, and that he normally barely even eats meat in his evening meals because his girlfriend is a vegan chef.
+It's inevitable that somebody who goes from this kind of diet to eating nothing but [=McDonald's=] will have a much more extreme reaction than an average person who eats fast food in moderation.
+If eating a Super Size Combo made ''everyone'' vomit, do you really think they would keep offering it?

 * BigEater: Shows the consequences of such.

 * DeepFriedWhatever: In an extra feature on the DVD release, Spurlock visits a fish and chip shop that also experiments with deep-frying candy bars.
 Since Morgan is still on his [=McDonald's=]-only diet while they visit, he defers to his cameraman.

 * DocumentaryOfLies: [[Film/FatHead Another documentary film maker]] has accused him of outright fraud in his results; indeed, Morgan has refused to make his food logs public, possibly because even basic math indicates that he could not have followed his own rules and consumed 5,000 calories per day as he claimed.
 More scientific and less informal studies have found it impossible to replicate his results.
 He also stated that after [=McDonald's=] stopped super-sizing that he didn't recall seeing any newspapers with the headline, "MCDONALD'S STOPS SUPERSIZING!
 NATION BECOMES THIN!"

 * DoesThisRemindYouOfAnything: A number of critics compared the vomiting scene to the way heroin addicts often throw up when first using their drug of choice.
 Spurlock seems to be saying that fast food is just as addictive as heroin.